-Skateboarding is an exceptionally fun sport you have to give a try at some point, if you haven’t.
-Speaking of which being a skateboarder is like being a part of a whole new family.
-There’s a certain etiquette, history and language that all skateboarders know, giving that feeling of being a member of a top echelon of happening folks in your society.
+Skateboarding is an exceptionally fun sport you must try at some point if you haven’t.
+Being a skateboarder is like being a part of a new family.
+There’s a certain etiquette, history, and language that all skateboarders know, giving that feeling of being a member of a top echelon of happening folks in your society.

 If you’re no alien to the world of skateboards but admirably watch guys showboat on their skateboards, moving uphill with so much ease while maintaining the wide grin on their faces, or you see someone zoom past you while you’re kicking hard trying to push through rough terrains.
 Ah, electric skateboards, they’re pretty damn awesome.

-Electric skateboards are exceedingly attractive when it comes to high speed travelling in style as you can literally pass by cyclists and passing pedestrians like they were standing still.
+Electric skateboards are exceedingly attractive when it comes to high-speed traveling in style as you can pass by cyclists and passing pedestrians like they were standing still.

-However, riding an electric skateboard isn’t like driving some new Albert Einstein-inspired technology, it is basically a skateboard with an electric motor and battery.
-These beast skateboards are growing in popularity and technology, and it is sometimes difficult making a choice from a long list of available choices on the market.
+However, riding an electric skateboard isn’t like driving some new Albert Einstein-inspired technology; it is a skateboard with an electric motor and battery.
+These beast skateboards are growing in popularity and technology, and it is sometimes difficult choosing from a long list of available choices on the market.

-The best electric skateboard for you is dependent on a number of factors, the most important of which is the kind of electric motor it runs on.
+The best electric skateboard for you depends on several factors, the most important of which is the kind of electric motor it runs on.

-That said, it is perhaps true that most people may not agonize or cause themselves a headache over what kind of motor or drive their electric skateboards operate on.
-What is the need really?
+It is perhaps true that most people may not agonize or cause a headache over what kind of motor or drive their electric skateboards to operate on.
+What is the need?

-Nonetheless, reading this article means that you are probably not like ‘most people’, perhaps much better.
-On the other hand, if you belong to this bandwagon of people who think considerations like these aren’t really important, you might have to reconsider that as a knowledge about these motors, their pros and cons and how they operate in general can help you make a brilliant choice of what spec of electric skateboard you want.
+Nonetheless, reading this article means that you are probably not like ‘most people, perhaps much better.
+On the other hand, if you belong to this bandwagon of people who think considerations like these aren’t really important, you might have to reconsider that as knowledge about these motors, their pros and cons, and how they operate in general can help you make a brilliant choice of what spec of an electric skateboard you want.

-Learning about these motors is even more important, if you are one of those passionate skateboarders that likes to customize their boards.
-This is because for a remodeling to be successful, you’re going to need to know how each and every little piece of your electric skateboard works.
+Learning about these motors is even more important if you are one of those passionate skateboarders that like to customize their boards.
+This is because for remodeling to be successful, you will need to know how every little piece of your electric skateboard works.

-For regular electric skateboard users, they are probably tilted to a section of the divide and would stick out their necks for a particular type of electric motor or drive.
+Regular electric skateboard users are probably tilted to a section of the divide and would stick out their necks for a particular type of electric motor or drive.
 However, if you are yet to take sides on what the best motors of skateboards are, this article is for you.
-Let’s take a look at what hub, belt and direct drives motors are.
+Let’s look at what hub, belt and direct drive motors are.

 Hub drive motor

-Hub motors can be found everywhere from the relatively tame Ownboard W1S even to the budget-friendly Aeboard AE2.
-There is no gainsaying that hub motors are a darling to the skate community because of its relatively less expensive parts and its clean and simple implementation.
-They are quiet, stealthy and consequently appeal to most people.
+Hub motors can be found everywhere.
+There is no gainsaying that hub motors are a darling to the skate community because of their relatively less expensive parts and their clean and simple implementation.
+They are quiet, stealthy, and consequently, appeal to most people.

 That said, they do not come without cons of their own.
 They have a poor shock absorption system making for reduced comfort during a ride.
-They also do not have as much braking or torque power at the same levels of power input.
+They also do not have as much braking or torque power at the same power input levels.

-In the past, hub drive and belt drive motors have all being marketed as direct drives but they are quite a distance from how direct drives operate or what they really are in essence.
-In fact, the only available direct drive system is that seen in the Carvon.
+In the past, hub drive and belt drive motors have all been marketed as direct drives, but they are quite a distance from how direct drives operate or what they are in essence.
+The only available direct drive system is that seen in the Carvon.

-The Carvon direct drive is known for a number of advantages, some of which are:
+The Carvon direct drive is known for several advantages, some of which are:

 - They allow for easy use of swappable wheels.